tderflinger/vue-audio-tapir/README.md

 ## Compatibility

-Successfully tested with applications that use Vue 3 and `vue-cli`.
+Successfully tested with applications that use Vue 3, `vue-cli` and `vite`.

 ## Dependencies